 - Available backup job options depend on the edition of Veeam Agent for Microsoft Windows.
 Make sure that you have obtained and installed a license that has the desired number of instances.
 To learn more, see Licensing.

-- [For Veeam Backup & Replication repository targets] You can store created backups in a backup repository only if the backup server runs Veeam Backup & Replication 9.5 Update 4 or later.
+- [For Veeam Backup & Replication repository targets] You can store created backups in a backup repository only if the backup server runs Veeam Backup & Replication 12.1 — for Veeam Agent for Microsoft Windows 6.0 or later, or Veeam Backup & Replication 12.0 — for Veeam Agent for Microsoft Windows 6.0.
 If you plan to use a commercial version of Veeam Agent for Microsoft Windows with Veeam Backup & Replication, you must install a license in Veeam Backup & Replication that has a sufficient number of instances to protect machines with Veeam Agent.
 To learn more, see Managing License.

 - [For Veeam Cloud Connect repository targets] If you plan to use a cloud repository as a target for backups, make sure that the service provider has communicated to you the necessary data: cloud gateway settings, user account settings and certificate thumbprint.